sizezero/qmk_firmware/kleemann.md

 go to the kleemann branch and "sync fork".
 Local copies then need a "git pull"

+June 2024: I tried this but when I tried to "sync fork" kleemann from the web site it said I either had to loose over 10 commits from kleemann, open a pull request, or resolve merge problems from the command line.
+I'm currently working on flashing Sean a new version of JRIS so I'm going to wait before investigating this.

 ## QMK Configurator

 This is an externally hosted web application that allows you to make